Toledo vs. Ball State NCAA Football Odds, Plays and Insights | September 25, 2021

 Ball State Stats and Trends

-- This year the Cardinals have turned the ball over six times, while the Rockets have forced 6 turnovers.
+- This season the Cardinals have turned the ball over six times, while the Rockets have forced 6 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.